WKerr/Wkerr.github.io/src/render/blog/2016/01/SonarQube-Tutorial-Development.html.md

 ## Setting up the SonarQube Development Environment
 The SonarQube server is needed to act as our local development server to hold and display dashboard reports.
 The scanner tool will be run against a specific code base or report and send the results to the server to be parsed.
 Things that are needed:
-1. Download the latest SonarQube server and scanner at, <a href="http://www.sonarqube.org/downloads/">http://www.sonarqube.org/downloads/</a>
+1. Download the latest SonarQube server and scanner at, [sonarqube.org/downloads/](http://www.sonarqube.org/downloads/)
-2. Get the sample plugin Java source files and set up workspace using Maven. <a href="http://docs.sonarqube.org/display/PLUG/Generic+Test+Coverage">http://docs.sonarqube.org/display/PLUG/Generic+Test+Coverage</a>
+2. Get the sample [Generic Test Coverage](http://docs.sonarqube.org/display/PLUG/Generic+Test+Coverage) plugin Java source files and set up workspace using Maven.

 *Note: Test that the standalone server works by running located in, "bin/{environment}/" folder in the SonarQube folder.
 Where {environment} is the current operating system. maven is require either by cmd or in your IDE.